hermwong/openwhisk-workshop-guide/README.md

 ## Installing OpenWhisk CLI

-- Download from [OpenWhisk's GitHub](https://github.com/apache/incubator-openwhisk-cli/releases) or from the IBM BlueMix Console, look for the ["Looking for the wsk CLI"](https://console.bluemix.net/openwhisk/learn/cli) link at the bottom of the page.
+- Download from [OpenWhisk's GitHub](https://github.com/apache/incubator-openwhisk-cli/releases) or from the IBM Bluemix Console, look for the ["Looking for the wsk CLI"](https://console.bluemix.net/openwhisk/learn/cli) link at the bottom of the page.

 ### wsk set up